Sz19-pixel/UltimateStream/README.md

+⚠️ This project is under development.
+Please do not fork or reuse any part of this code without permission.

+All rights reserved.
+This code is not to be copied, redistributed, or forked without explicit permission from the author

 # Stremio Multi-Source Scraper Addon

 A comprehensive Stremio addon that scrapes direct HTTP streaming links from multiple websites with torrent fallback support.
-Built using Node.js with full Stremio SDK compatibility.
+Built using Node.js with full Stremio SDK compatibility

 ## Features